Traditional Cosy Cottage near Liskeard

 Cottage | 2 bedrooms | sleeps 4

 This beautiful semi-detached stone cottage was built for the local stonemason Sam Ough in the 1850s.
-Sitting on the outskirts of the peaceful moorland village of St Cleer, it has stunning views of Caradon Hill from its terraced garden and a walker's paradise on the doorstep.
+Sitting on the outskirts of the peaceful moorland village of St Cleer, it has stunning views of Caradon Hill and the surrounding World Heritage Site from its terraced garden and a walker's paradise on the doorstep.
 Colour blossoms from the private tiered gardens and the rose-trimmed front lawn, ideal for day picnics or sunny breakfasts and barbeques on the private patio.

 With country walks right from the door onto unspoilt Bodmin Moor discover Bronze Age Trevethy Quoit and The Hurlers Stone Circles, the spectacular balanced Cheesewring rock formation or the natural beauty of Golitha Falls.
 Enjoy wakeboarding, windsurfing, sailing, kayaking, cycling and climbing at nearby Siblyback Lake.
 Take the scenic train from Liskeard or a short 9 mile drive to Looe Fishing Harbour and the South Coast sandy beaches, close by the pretty Cornish villages of Polperro, Polruan and Fowey with stunning South Coastal walking paths and stylish restaurants.
 As Liskeard Station is only 3 miles away you are centrally located to take the train deep into the West of Cornwall or South Devon with the spectacular rugged Northern coast just a 40 minute drive away.